bergundy/protoc-gen-go-nexus/README.md

 ### Customize code generation

-Follow the instructions in [nexus-proto-annotations](https://github.com/bergundy/nexus-proto-annotations) for modifying the service and operation names.
+Follow the instructions in [nexus-proto-annotations](https://github.com/bergundy/nexus-proto-annotations) for modifying the service and operation names and tagging for includes and excludes.

 ### Create `buf` config files